 - Remember that introducing exotic fish species, such as trout or Redfin Perch, to waters where they are currently absent can have potentially devastating impacts on native fish populations.
 Avoid any activities which could inadvertently lead to exotic fish introductions, and inform others about the potential risks of introducing exotic fish.

 - For long-term protection of localities on private land – consider protection of habitat through a vegetation management agreement or conservation covenant.
-See the DPIPWE Private Land Conservation Program for more details.
+See the NRE Private Land Conservation Program for more details.

 Cutting or clearing trees or vegetation